cameronfabbri/Robotalk/README.md

 ## Framework
 smartTalk operates using a client server model.
 The server uses a parser to send and  receive commands from the client.
 The client can be anything from a smart phone to another python program.
-It runs using TCP sockets.
+A simple example is provided for the client, `connect.py`. smartTalk runs using TCP sockets.
 Usage and examples are provided in the following sections.
 A system diagram showing the flow is displayed below.

 ![System Diagram](http://i.imgur.com/SmWRava.jpg "System Diagram")

 ## Requirements